Ricardo 'El Tigre' Zelaya

-Ricardo cultivates the coffee at the plantation under strictly controlled shade trees which allow the coffee plants to receive the ideal amount of sunshine required to produce fine and aromatic coffee.
+Ricardo Zelaya cultivates the coffee at the plantation under strictly controlled shade trees which allow the coffee plants to receive the ideal amount of sunshine required to produce fine and aromatic coffee.
 Bourbon, Caturra and Catuai varieties have been cultivated at Santa Clara for many years.
 For the last few years, Ricardo has conducted trials of Bourboncito (Bourbon 300).
-He has been gradually replacing most of the Catuai with either Bourbon or Bourboncito.
+Over the years he has gradually replaced most of the Catuaí with either Bourbon or Bourboncito.

 The hand-picked fruit is processed traditionally at Ricardo’s Santa Clara wet mill with crystal clear water.
 The beans are then patiently dried on tiered, raised beds with a greenhouse style enclosed canopy.
-The coffee is finally dry milled at either Bella Vista or Pulcal Mill.
+The coffee is finally dry milled at the Bella Vista mill.
 Every step in the mill is monitored constantly to maintain the quality.
 Each lot is cupped by two expert cuppers to assure it is up to quality standards.